carbynestack/klyshko/klyshko-operator/README.md

 # Klyshko Operator

 The *Klyshko Operator* is the brain of the Klyshko subsystem.
-A set of Kubernetes [Controllers] is used to drive the lifecycle of jobs (VC-level) and tasks (VCP-level) and to decide when jobs are to be scheduled based on observing tuple availability in [Castor].
+A set of Kubernetes [Controllers][k8s-controllers] is used to drive the lifecycle of jobs (VC-level) and tasks (VCP-level) and to decide when jobs are to be scheduled based on observing tuple availability in [Castor].

 For a high-level description of the Klyshko subsystem, its components, and how these interact, please see the [README] at the root of this repository.